famousj/the-little-hooner/hooner.md

 |commit %home
 ```

-KM: Note: The original version in the book was not tall-recursive.
+JL: The original version in the book was not tall-recursive.
 This
 one is.
 I don't know if I'll explain what "tail-recursion" is here, but
 I thought I'd write it this way to demonstrate good style.